-- Remind the participant that we want to know how they would use the product at home without help.
+- Remind the participant that you want to know how they would use the product elsewhere without help.

 - Present the consent form and NDA if needed.

-- Share some practical info and give the participant the opportunity to ask questions: “The test is going to take one hour.”, “If you would like to stop the test, please let me know.”, “Do you have any questions about the test?
+- Share some practical information and allow the participant to ask questions: “The test is going to take one hour.”, “If you would like to stop the test, please let me know.”, “Do you have any questions about the test?
 Can we start?”

 During the test

-- Scenario: Make the scenario specific and realistic so the member of the target audience could/might perform in their own lives as well, like in setting the scene for a situational game.
-Help thoroughly paint the picture for the participant so they can easily imagine the scenario.
+Scenario: Make the scenario-specific and realistic so your participants could perform it elsewhere.
+Help thoroughly paint the picture for participants so they can easily imagine the scenario.